BinghamtonACM/old-web/README.md

 - ~~Complete front page (material and responsive design)~~
 - Scale down the Binghamton ACM logo in the mobile navigation
 - Work on the remaining pages

+### Issues
+- Submit button in MailChimp form does not work